SchornacklabSLCU/amfinder/README.md

 ### Conversion mode<a name="amfconv"></a>

-To automatically convert predictions to annotations, run the program as follows.
+To automatically convert predictions to annotations, run the program as follows:

 ```
 $ source amfenv/bin/activate